-The Capital Pathway is one of the most extensive pathway networks in North America.
-It currently comprises over 200 kilometres of multi-use pathways passing through dense urban landscapes, suburbs, pastoral rural surroundings and wooded areas in Canada's Capital Region.
+The Capital Pathway is one of the most extensive pathway networks in North America, with approximately 220 kilometres of multi-use pathways passing through dense urban landscapes, suburbs, pastoral rural surroundings and wooded areas in Canada's Capital Region.
 This plan follows a rich tradition of pathway planning, including the following key NCC plans:

-- Recreational Pathways in the National Capital Region (1986) - ► Integrated Network of Recreational Pathways for the National Capital Region (1994) - ▶ Pathway Network for Canada's Capital Region (2006)
+- ► Recreational Pathways in the National Capital Region (1986) - ► Integrated Network of Recreational Pathways for the National Capital Region (1994) - ► Pathway Network for Canada's Capital Region (2006)

-The evolution of the pathway network is summarized in the following five images.
+The evolution of the Capital Pathway system is summarized in the following five images.

 In 1970, the NCC launched a program to build scenic bikeways.
 Four years later, the first 40 kilometres of the region's pathway system was complete.
 The first of the five major routes followed the Rideau Canal, on the east side from Wellington Street to Mooneys Bay, and on the west side from Wellington Street to Dows Lake.
 The existing pedestrian walks along the Rideau Canal were incorporated into the new pathway system.
-The construction of other major pathways included a route adjacent to the Ottawa River from LeBreton Flats to Graham Bay, and a Rideau River pathway connecting Hog's Back Falls and Mooneys Bay to Montreal Road.
+The construction of other major pathways included a route adjacent to the Ottawa River from LeBreton Flats to Graham Bay, a connecting route running south and then west to the Central Experimental Farm, and a Rideau River pathway connecting Hog's Back Falls and Mooneys Bay to Montreal Road.
 On the Quebec side, a pathway was built through the wooded slopes of Gatineau Park to link the former City of Hull with Pink Lake.